In this article...

 Does Adultery Affect Alimony in Wisconsin?

 Adultery does not affect alimony in Wisconsin.
 Wisconsin is a no-fault divorce state so an affair does not get considered during a divorce.
 In Wisconsin term for alimony is “maintenance” or sometimes “spousal maintenance.”
 When the court decides if maintenance is going to be awarded and how much to award, any cheating by one or both spouses will not affect any financial decision by the court.
 The fact that one or both spouses had an extramarital affair will not affect the court’s decision as far as spousal maintenance, division of marital assets and debts or child support orders.
+For the most updated information on Wisconsin alimony laws read our article, Wisconsin Alimony Law Changes.

 As stated above, the fact that one or both spouses engaged in adultery during the marriage is not a factor in Wisconsin divorce or in the calculation and award of alimony.
 While no one likes to be cheated on and it can have a lifelong impact on a person, the court does not take adultery into consideration when deciding alimony.
 The best thing you can do for yourself in this situation is meet with an experience Wisconsin family law attorney who can advise you on your divorce and see to it that you get the best possible outcome for you and your particular set of circumstances.
 Please feel free to give us a call, we would be happy to help you.